Niknam/futura-weather/README.md

 For the weather notifications to work you need to have a 'httpebble' app installed on your phone.

 <b>Android users:</b>
-- Download and install 'httpebble' from Google Play: https://play.google.com/store/apps/details?id=com.lukekorth.httpebble
+- Download and install 'Pebble Connect' from Google Play: https://play.google.com/store/apps/details?id=com.lukekorth.httpebble

 <b>iOS users:</b>